pedjak/grails-gorm-interceptors/README.md

 * gormAfterXXX
 * gormDoXXX

-where XXX is the name of the Gorm method we wish to intercept.
+where XXX is the name of the Gorm method we wish to intercept - all methods expect find*, countBy, addTo*, removeFrom* are supported.

 If we need to intercept a static Gorm method, then the interceptor methods must be declared as static as well.